Prop. 1: Expand, Replace, and Build Schools

 Build a new elementary school in the Sunrise Master Plan area to support the district’s projected growth.

-If Proposition 1 were to pass, the district would be eligible for up to $152.9 million in state matching funds, This would allow the district to address additional school needs identified by the Bond Advisory Committee (BAC).
+Passing Proposition 1 means that the district would be eligible for up to $152.9M in state matching funds, allowing the district to address additional school needs identified by the Bond Advisory Committee (BAC).
 State matching funds save local taxpayers future improvement costs.

 Tax Rate and Funding Strategy